Jan 23, 2023 / 8 min read

 A location data-driven expansion strategy can get much more granular than a high-level overview of where competitors are, though.
 Many POI data providers claim to provide comprehensive information on international markets but only tell a chain like McDonald’s where competing chains have locations.
 A more comprehensive dataset can tell McDonald’s where local restaurants are so that it can avoid trying to compete in locations where very similar local fare will crowd it out of the market.

 Marketers can also pair POI data with other forms of location data, such as mobility and demographic data, to make optimal decisions.
-McDonald’s might use mobility data showing foot traffic at competitor locations to deduce which zip codes are ripe for a new entrant.
+McDonalds’ might use mobility data at competitor locations to deduce which zip codes are ripe for a new entrant.
 Similarly, demographic data might indicate where the composition of the population is ideal for a McDonald’s location, saving the company money and yielding stronger ROI on new locations.

 Build strategic partnerships